ShivakumarV30/Ex.No.10/README.md

-# FINAL REPORT – Prompting Techniques for AI Content Generation
+# Ex.No.10 Content Creation (Reports, Articles, Case Studies, etc.) Using Prompt Patterns

 **Date:** 17/11/2025
 **Register No.:** 212222060239